NyiNyi-14/LM_distribution/README.md

 ## Citation

-If you use this work, please cite the related paper as follows:
+To acknowledge the use of this work, please cite the following publication:

 ---